thomasvrussell/sfft/README.rst

 Todo list
 -----------

+- Incorporate the separate functions (in the folder beta4spline) for spline form sfft into the unified sfft functions.
+Note that only Numpy backend is currently available and the spline form is very memory-consuming.
+[Lei, July 6, 2022]

 - Write a detailed documentation for sfft!
 [Lei, May 24, 2022]

 - We notice that SExtractor may have been called to perform astrometric calibration before image subtraction.
 It is definitely not wise to run SExtractor again in sfft, I need to develop a module which allows users to feed SExtractor products as inputs of sfft, which will significantly reduce the preprocessing time in sfft.
 [Lei, May 24, 2022]